adinapoli/alfredodinapoli.com/posts/2014-04-27-my-road-to-haskell.markdown

 (sorry for the following, it's full of conditionals, a nightmare for a non-native writer!):

-* **Don't be afraid to take leaps into the dark**: I turned down a job offer in the safe harbor of my home city for something totally new and scaring.
+* **Don't be afraid to take leaps into the dark**: I turned down a job offer in the safe harbor of my home city for something totally new and scary.
 If I didn't do that, today I probably wouldn't be an Haskell programmer.

 * **Life is about opportunities, seize them**: Think about what would have happened if